kmontag/modeStep/README.md

 - Clone or download this repo and place it in your Live User Library under the `Remote Scripts/` directory.
-If you download it directly, make sure to change the folder name from `modeStep-main` to `modeStep` (or anything without a hyphen).
+If you download it directly, make sure to change the folder name from e.g. `modeStep-main` to `modeStep` (or any valid python module name).
 - (Re)start Live, and go to `Link, Tempo & MIDI` in Preferences.
 - Choose `modeStep` as one of your control surfaces, and select the main SoftStep port (generally `SoftStep (Control Surface)` or